ashwinkumar12345/rest-versus-soap/README.md

 API is an acronym that stands for application programming interface.
  - Application (A) is a piece of software code that performs a task
- - Program (P) executes the task within the application
+ - Program (P) is a set of instructions to execute the task within the application
- - Interface (I) is a place where you can tell the program to run within that application
+ - Interface (I) is a place where you can tell the program to run

 **Simple APIs**

-A simple API is where you can access the interface of the application using a browser or mobile app.
+You can access the interface of the application using a browser or mobile app.

-For example, the Google homepage is an interface through which you can tell the Google application to run a program to perform a search and provide you back with a web page of the results.
+For example, the Google homepage is an interface on your browser through which you run a program to perform a search and send you a web page with the results.

 **Complex APIs**

-A complex API is where you have to access the interface at the server location to run the program.
+You have to access the interface at the server location.

-For example, to use the Google Translation API you have to access the interface on the Google translation server and run the translation program on that server.
+For example, the Google Translation API is an the interface on the Google translation server through which you can run the translation program.

-In general, the term API refers to Complex APIs.
+Typically, the term API refers to complex APIs.

 Accessing the interface where the software is located is cost efficient for the software vendor because they do not have to build a web or mobile app for you to interact with that software.
 You also have the flexibility to interface with that software using any method you choose.

 <a name="UnderstandingAPIs"></a>
 > ## Understanding APIs